right-rudder/fscrm-docs/src/content/docs/getting-started/quick-start.md

    - Set up user accounts in the CRM.

 ### 2. **Technical Setup:**
    - Our team will help setup [subdomains](/guides/setup-subdomain), [phone system](/guides/setup-phone-system), and [SMTP](guides/setup-email) (email) if you've purchased our setup service.
-If not, we will direct you to the necessary resources where you can do it yourself and also any additional questions on the call.
+If not, we will direct you to the necessary resources where you can do it yourself and also answer any additional questions on the call.

 ### 3. **Team Training:**
    - This would be the time where we help teach your team on how to use the CRM and also answer any additional questions on how to best use the CRM for your use case.